Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Evaluating Framework Study

-We conducted a detailed analysis of the results of the participants' self-reported SUDs to determine the extent to which the reported SUDs levels aligned with the desired anxiety levels.
+We conducted a detailed analysis of the results of the participants' self-reported SUDs to determine (1) whether ratings during the higher anxiety level are significantly higher than those during the lower anxiety level, to confirm that the adaptive methods can effectively induce two distinct anxiety levels, and (2) the extent to which the reported SUDs levels aligned with the desired anxiety levels, to confirm that the adaptive methods can induce desired anxiety levels.
 This involved comparing the SUDs from both the low-anxiety and high-anxiety segments of the anxious environments.
 Additionally, we contrasted these findings between the environments adapted using either the RL method or the rules-based method.
 Figure~\ref{fig: SUDs} showcases the SUDs data averaged over all participants.

 \textbf{Individual Analysis:} We first examined each participant to determine if their SUDs were higher when the desired anxiety level was higher.
 Given that the SUDs were not normally distributed, we opted for the Wilcoxon signed-rank test.
 The effect sizes were calculated using the formula $r = \frac{Z}{\sqrt{N}}$ proposed by \citet{fritz2012effect}.
 Notably, 19 participants ($\approx$ 86\% of participants) exhibited significantly elevated SUDs ($p < 0.01$, $r=0.64$) with the higher desired anxiety level and the RL method, compared to 16 ($\approx$ 72\% of participants) with the rules-based method ($p < 0.01$, $r=0.57$).
 This demonstrates that both methods could influence SUDs values and show no significant difference (using a z-test for two proportions).
 However, the RL method exhibited marginally more consistency in influencing SUDs values.